What is Delve? | 7 benefits of Delve for businesses

 Whilst the value of this feature for a large business is clear, in a small business where everyone knows each other it may not seem so useful.
 However, there are many cases where it comes in handy.
 The projects and skills and expertise sections in particular can be used to find out what everyone is currently working on as well as who would be the best person to ask for advice if you need help with your own projects.

-Built on Microsoft Graph:
+Built on the Microsoft Graph:

 Microsoft Graph is a collation of activities and content collected from user actions across the Office suite.
 It allows for more personalised content to be displayed and syncs data across multiple Microsoft programs.